sciZer0/7/v/README.md

 # About Technologies

-Fortunately, on the table, there already are good blockchain technologies to use.
+On the table, there already are good blockchain technologies to use.

 Hypothesis/Idea

 The hypothesis/idea is that we might take some existing blockchain technologies — some of the most advanced blockchain technologies — and combine them.

-For example, we might take code of the Solana blockchain as our codebase and combine it with code of some dApps on the Solana blockchain, of course, modifying them a bit.
+For example, we might take code of the Solana blockchain as our codebase and combine it with code of some dApps on the Solana blockchain, modifying this a bit.